 The man raised both hands in surrender at the warning, cane hanging in the crook of his thumb.
 "Relax, Cindy.
 There's no one else around."
 He played it all off with a laugh, gesturing broadly as his voice echoed off the distant walls.

-The glare Cinder turned on Roman nearly made the man bring an arm around to defend himself, before his current employer – and he used both those words loosely – took a breath and relaxed her shoulders a bit.
+The glare Cinder turned on Roman nearly made the man bring an arm around to defend himself, before his current employer – and he used both the words current and employer loosely – took a breath and relaxed her shoulders a bit.

 "Everything's shipped?"
 Despite how Cinder seemed to visually relax, her voice still carried the bitterly strict tone as her piercing eyes scanned the empty warehouse.
-It was a wonder she fit in with the kids at Beacon at all.
+It was a wonder hadn't blown her cover at Beacon at all.

 Roman nodded quickly, but took a moment to draw on his cigar before answering.
 "Yeah.
-Everyone's under strict orders to stay underground.
+Everyone's under strict orders to stay underground, barring our covert patrols.
 There's no CCT connection down there either."

 Cinder stared into Roman's eye, and Roman stared back.
 Her lips parted.